mm-aditya/OS_Assignments/README.md

 The processes are executed using Java's ProcessBuilder.

 **Compilation**
+Since this code contains a visualizer you're going to have to include these JAR files in your depencies: <https://nchc.dl.sourceforge.net/project/jung/jung/jung-2.0.1/jung2-2_0_1.zip>
 Code is compiled in the `\out\production\OS Assignments\OSLab1` directory.
 Program can be run as a java program with input file as first command.
 Output files will be saved in `\src\OSLab1`.